LaurenceTaylor/CV/README.md

 ### Test-Driven Development

 Every project completed at Makers was test driven using a variety of frameworks.
 I aspire to write isolated tests, which test behaviour and not state, while achieving high coverage.
-I believe TDD is critical to producing high quality, concise code while avoiding regression.
+I believe TDD is critical to producing high quality and concise code while avoiding regression.

 ### Problem Solving and Debugging

-A recent problem my team and I faced was to debug hardware - [our touch screen stopped working the moment we booted our app](https://medium.com/@makers_c_a_c_t_u_s/debugging-hardware-by-ben-82c38ada24bc), with no errors thrown to guide our thinking.
-Closing the loop was critical, and we eliminated possible failures one by one until we found the exact issue.
+A recent problem my team and I faced was to debug hardware - [our touch screen stopped working the moment we booted our app](https://medium.com/@makers_c_a_c_t_u_s/debugging-hardware-by-ben-82c38ada24bc), and no errors were thrown to guide our thinking.
+'Closing the loop' was our saving grace, and we eliminated possible failures one by one until we found the exact issue.

 ## Education